MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Identity.SignIns/Invoke-MgBetaUploadTrustFrameworkKeySetCertificate.md

 Upload a certificate to a trustFrameworkKeyset.
 The input is a base-64 encoded value of the certificate contents.
 This method returns trustFrameworkKey.

+> [!NOTE]
+> To view the v1.0 release of this cmdlet, view [Invoke-MgUploadTrustFrameworkKeySetCertificate](/powershell/module/Microsoft.Graph.Identity.SignIns/Invoke-MgUploadTrustFrameworkKeySetCertificate?view=graph-powershell-v1.0)

 ## SYNTAX